chandlerc/blog/content/slides/2026-memory-safety-deep-1/6_migration.md

 ## Interop: Strict Carbon calling C++

-### Heuristic is sufficient for simple APIs
+### Heuristic is precise for simple APIs

 Don't have to write a wrapper to call C++ functions unless there is something interesting to say about the safety contract (some choice not expressed in the C++ signature)

 - Functions that don't take pointer parameters beyond `this`
 - Functions that don't return pointers or references
-  - Or the caller doesn't hold onto the return, like with `Cpp.std.cout <<`...
+  - Or the caller shouldn't hold onto the return, like with `Cpp.std.cout <<`...
+- Or the heuristic is close enough that no wrapper is needed

 ---

 ## Interop: Strict Carbon calling C++

-- Heuristic, but generally conservative safety contract to allow some calls from strict Carbon without marking "unsafe"
-- Don't have to write a wrapper if C++ signature is simple
-- Sometimes the heuristic will be close enough to not need a wrapper
-- Even an imprecise contract can allow light usage of C++ from strict Carbon
+### Heuristic is sufficient for light usage

 - Fewer wrappers means less boilerplate, toil, and friction

 {{% note %}}